Square Kilometre Array

 What is the SKA?

-It will be 50 times as sensitive as the best current-day radio telescopes and will have a survey speed 10,000 times faster than its nearest current-day rival—enabling it to carry out research more quickly than ever before.
+The SKA will be 50 times as sensitive as the best existing radio telescopes and will have a survey speed 10,000 times faster than its nearest current-day rival—enabling it to carry out research more quickly than ever before.
 It aims to address fundamental questions about the evolution of the Universe including the formation of black holes, the origins of the first stars and the generation of magnetic fields in space.

 CSIRO involvement in the SKA

-CSIRO will work with the Australian and New Zealand governments, and the SKA Organisation, to determine its future role in the SKA in more detail.
+CSIRO works with the Australian and New Zealand governments, and the SKA Organisation, to progress the SKA project.

 CSIRO's current involvement in the SKA includes:

-- Development, construction and operation of the Australian Square Kilometre Array Pathfinder (ASKAP) radio telescope
+- Development, construction, commissioning and operation of CSIRO's Australian Square Kilometre Array Pathfinder (ASKAP) radio telescope, a technology demonstrator (precursor) for the SKA, and a world-leading telescope in its own right

 - Development of innovative phased array feeds or 'radio cameras' that allow telescopes to scan the sky far more quickly than with traditional single pixel receivers